Singlish

-Singlish (a portmanteau of Singapore and English) (officially similar and related to Singaporean English) is an English-based creole language spoken in Singapore.
-Singlish arose out of a situation of prolonged language contact between speakers of many different languages in Singapore, including Hokkien, Malay, Teochew, Cantonese and Tamil.
+Singlish (a portmanteau of Singapore and English), formally known as Colloquial Singaporean English, is an English-based creole language originating in Singapore.
+Singlish arose out of a situation of prolonged language contact between speakers of many different Asian languages in Singapore, such as Malay, Cantonese, Hokkien, Mandarin, Teochew, and Tamil.
+The term Singlish was first recorded in the early 1970s.
+Singlish has similar roots and is highly mutually intelligible with Manglish, particularly Manglish spoken in Peninsular Malaysia.

-Singlish originated with the arrival of the British and the establishment of English-medium education in Singapore.
+Singlish originated with the arrival of the British and the establishment of English language education in Singapore.
 Elements of English quickly filtered out of schools and onto the streets, resulting in the development of a pidgin language spoken by non-native speakers as a lingua franca used for communication between speakers of the many different languages used in Singapore.
 Singlish evolved mainly among the working classes who learned elements of English without formal schooling, mixing in elements of their native languages.
-After some time, this new pidgin language, now combined with substantial influences from Indian English, Peranakan, southern varieties of Chinese, Malay, and Tamil, became the primary language of the streets.
-As Singlish grew in popularity, children began to acquire Singlish as their native language, a process known as creolization.
-Through this process of creolization, Singlish became a fully-formed, stabilized and independent creole language, acquiring a more robust vocabulary and more complex grammar, with fixed phonology, syntax, morphology, and syntactic embedding.
+After some time, this new pidgin language, now combined with substantial influences from Peranakan, southern varieties of Chinese, Malay, and Tamil, became the primary language of the streets.
+As Singlish grew in popularity, children began to acquire Singlish as their native language, a process known as creolisation.
+Through this process of creolisation, Singlish became a fully-formed, stabilised and independent creole language, acquiring a more robust vocabulary and more complex grammar, with fixed phonology, syntax, morphology, and syntactic embedding.